manyagkarle13/medication-reminder/Readme.md

 # 💊 Medication Reminder App

-> The Medication Reminder App helps users manage their daily medication schedule and receive timely browser push notifications.
+> The Medication Reminder App helps users manage their daily medication schedule and receive timely browser push notifications when the tab is in the background.
 Built as a full-stack web application with a Django REST API backend and a Next.js frontend.

 ---